confluentinc/ksql/docs/developer-guide/ksqldb-rest-api/query-endpoint.md

 ### Example table response

-Where the result of the query is a table, the response will include the primary key of each row in the **row.key** field.
+If the query result is a table, the response includes the primary key of each row in

+the **row.key** field.
 Deletes from the result table will be identified by the **row.tombstone** field.